btcpayserver/btcpayserver-configurator/README.md

 ## Option 2: Build locally with Docker

-If you have Docker installed on your machine, you can open a terminal and the run the following command to build Configurator inside of a Docker container to use on your local machine:
+If you have Docker installed on your machine, you can open a terminal and the run the following command to run Configurator inside of a Docker container to use on your local machine:

 `docker run -p 1337:80 --name btcpayserver-configurator btcpayserver/btcpayserver-configurator`